anvetsu/reo/docs/tut.md

 ; [1 3 6 10 15]
 ```

 Here is a more practical example of `map`.
-We are given the following inforation about 5 employees in a company:
+We are given the following information about 5 employees in a company:

 ```scheme
 ? salary:[1500 2300 1200 3000 1250]